Risky Users and Sign-in Risk

 Offline

-This creates normal administrative baselines for behavior and spots anomalies like changes to the Azure Active Directory.
+This creates normal administrative baselines for behavior and spots anomalies like changes to the Entra ID.
 The detection is triggered when the admin changes something.

 Detection: